TOILmodular/GHOST_IN_THE_MACHINE/User Manual/User Manual.md

 The module consists of a number of different sections for creating and modulating audio signals.

 - 2 VCOs, based on the AS3340 VCO chip (CEM3340 clone)
-- A state variable low-pass VCF
+- A state variable lowpass VCF
 - A noise generator
 - A sample&hold unit
 - 2 LFOs